-Joint Reconstruction Surgery Near You
+Joint Reconstruction Surgery

 A joint is an inner mechanism of the body where multiple bones meet and allow unique movement.
 A cushioned layer of cartilage surrounds these joints so the bones don’t grind, rub and, crunch against one another to create pain.
 Unfortunately, the respective cartilage that cushions these bodily joints wears down with time.
 Pain and irritation will follow without healthy cartilage protecting the bones’ movement and interaction with one another.
 Discuss your plan of action with any of our board-certified orthopedic joint reconstruction surgeons at IBJI.